From A to Zest AI — a glossary of machine learning terms for credit underwriting know-how

 Exploratory data analysis

-The process of evaluating data in advance of modeling to determine the character of the population overall and critical segments to the business (e.g., approved applicants vs. denied segments).
+The process of evaluating data in advance of modeling is used to determine the character of the population overall and critical segments to the business (e.g., approved applicants vs. denied segments).
 Exploratory data analysis may look at correlations between variables and targets and compute descriptive statistics (mean, median, etc.) disaggregated by segment and over time.
 Shifts in distributions over time can indicate problems with specific variables that may make them less suitable for modeling.
 Thus, exploratory data analysis is a best practice initial step in any modeling project.

 Fair Credit Reporting Act (FCRA)